 The marketing mantra of the decade is - Yes, your website is extremely important.
 But nothing on the web is more important than content.
 In fact, your website is nothing without content.
-And 90% of your marketing efforts should be geared around constant content creation and content dissemination. - Something like that.
+And 90% of your marketing efforts should be geared around constant content creation and content dissemination - something very few business owners understand, and even fewer actually implement.

 Ok, we get it, "content is king" and "people need stories more than bread itself.." and "insert next inspiring content promotion quote here."
 But seriously, writing content can be stressful.